02 Nov Australian Tax Relief for Drought-Stricken Farmers

 Tax Treatment for non-drought affected farmers

-If the drought is yet to impact your farm in this way, the tax treatment scheme could likely be utilised if any of the following scenarios apply to you:
+This tax treatment applies if the drought is yet to impact your farm.
+The tax treatment scheme could likely be utilised if any of the following scenarios apply to you:

 - You have received an official notification under Australian law that you must destroy livestock to prevent the spread of disease or if your livestock have died from a disease